FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Background and Motivation

 \subsection{ARM Virtualization}

-ARM virtualization extension supports running Virtual Machines (VMs) on the ARM platform.
-It introduces a new hypervisor mode (EL2) to run the hypervisor which manages resources and traps critical operations from VMs.
-A two-stage address translation mechanism is introduced to support the memory virtualization.
-The Stage-1 Page Table (S1PT) is controlled by the OS kernel which translates the virtual address (VA) to intermediate physical address (IPA) for each VM.
-Then, the Stage-2 Page Table (S2PT), controlled by the hypervisor, translates the IPA to physical address (PA) for each VM.
-The System MMU (SMMU) is introduced to perform the access control for DMA operations. {\sys} leverages the virtualization extension to implement the Flexible Resource Isolation.
+The ARM virtualization extension supports running Virtual Machines (VMs) on the ARM platform.
+It introduces a hypervisor mode (EL2) for the hypervisor, which manages resources and traps critical operations from VMs.
+A two-stage address translation mechanism is introduced to support memory virtualization.
+The Stage-1 Page Table (S1PT), controlled by the OS kernel, translates the virtual address (VA) to the intermediate physical address (IPA) for each VM.
+The Stage-2 Page Table (S2PT), controlled by the hypervisor, then translates the IPA to the physical address (PA) for each VM.
+The System MMU (SMMU) is introduced to enforce access control for DMA operations. {\sys} leverages the virtualization extension to implement Recallable Resource Isolation.